 Social and sweepstakes casinos in North Carolina

 These sites operate much like regular online casinos, only instead of using real money in the games, they employ virtual currencies.
-The best of these sites feature the same high-level graphics, animation, and sounds you find at regular online casinos or in-person video slot machines, creating an immersive experience.
-You can typically play many of the games for free, and in some cases the sites offer chances to redeem winnings for cash prizes.
+The best sites feature the same high-level graphics, animation, and sounds you find at regular online casinos or in-person video slot machines, creating an immersive experience.
+You can typically play many of the games for free, and in some cases, the sites offer chances to redeem winnings for cash prizes.